SpencerCDixon/redux-cli/readme.md

 Below are some examples of using the generator to speed up development:

 ```
 // generates a dumb component
-redux g dumb SimpleButton
+blueprint g dumb SimpleButton

 // generates a smart component
-redux g smart CommentContainer
+blueprint g smart CommentContainer

 // generate a redux-form with <form> tags in render statement
-redux g form ContactForm
+blueprint g form ContactForm

 // generate a Redux 'duck' (reducer, constants, action creators)
-redux g duck todos
+blueprint g duck todos
 ```

 ### Creating Blueprints
 Blueprints are template generators with optional custom install logic.

-`redux generate` comes with a default set of blueprints.
+`blueprint generate` comes with a default set of blueprints.
 Every project has their own configuration & needs, therefore blueprints have been made easy to override and extend.

 **Preliminary steps**:

 1. Create a `blueprints` folder in your root directory.
-Redux CLI will search for blueprints there _first_ before generating blueprints that come by default.
+Blueprint CLI will search for blueprints there _first_ before generating blueprints that come by default.
-2. Create a sub directory inside `blueprints` for the new blueprint OR use the blueprint generator (super meta I know) that comes with Redux CLI by typing:
+2. Create a sub directory inside `blueprints` for the new blueprint OR use the blueprint generator (super meta I know) that comes with Blueprint CLI by typing:
-`redux g blueprint <new blueprint name>`.
+`blueprint g blueprint <new blueprint name>`.
 3. If you created the directory yourself than make sure to create a `index.js` file that exports your blueprint and a `files` folder with what you want generated.

 **Customizing the blueprint**: